Sonnet 130

 Then rising to coquettish heights of yore.

-Sweet torture thus, that men may lose their minds,
+Sweet torment thus, that men may lose their minds

 © Loubert S Suddaby.
 All Rights Reserved.